M1kuW1ll/MEV-Boost-Auction-Simulations/ETH-KCL Auction Simulations.md

 <img src="https://raw.githubusercontent.com/M1kuW1ll/MEV-Boost-Auction-Simulations/main/Fig/eof_delay_profit.png" alt="eof_delay_profit" style="zoom:67%;" />

 **From this, we observe EOF access probability is more impactful than individual latency in MEV-Boost auctions.
-Even if you have a higher latency, with the same probability, if you can access high-value EOFs or you are just more lucky to get some exclusive EOFs, you can still outbid those players with lower latency (see the performance between player with 1-step latency and 2-step latency).
+Even if you have a higher latency, with the same probability, if you can access high-value EOFs or you are just luckier to get some exclusive EOFs, you can still outbid those players with lower latency (see the performance between players with 1-step latency and 2-step latency).
 But under the same latency, with a higher probability of accessing EOFs, the player seems to be dominant in the game.**

 **Similarly, I believe the same kind of idea also applies to the situation in Julian's presentation about PBS auction.
-Suppose a builder can access more information and know that some MEV opportunities, e.g. CEX-DEX arbitrages, are going to be unprofitable near the end of the auction, under this situation, even if he has a higher latency and have to bid early, he may still bid more accurate than those players with a lower latency who has no information.**
+Suppose a builder can access more information and know that some MEV opportunities, e.g. CEX-DEX arbitrages, are going to be unprofitable near the end of the auction, under this situation, even if he has a higher latency and has to bid early, he may still bid more accurate than those players with a lower latency who has no information.**

 # Strategic Bidding